 \item \textbf{Inference Scaling Principle for Structured Outputs}: We identify and formalize a critical principle for inference scaling in structured output tasks: \textit{Explore more but retain less}.
-This principle underscores the importance of broadening exploration over decision space while aggressively pruning unpromising or unrecoverable steps, leading to more reliable function-calls by agents. \end{itemize} Collectively, these contributions aim to advance the understanding and practical realization of scalable, trustworthy, and fine-grained reasoning mechanisms in the structured function calling capabilities of LLM agents.
+It highlights the importance of widening exploration while aggressively eliminating incorrect, unrecoverable steps, leading to better performance. \end{itemize}